base-org/web/apps/base-docs/base-camp/docs/advanced-functions/function-modifiers.md

 ## Conclusion

 Function `modifier`s are an efficient and reusable way to add checks, trigger errors, and control function execution.
 In this lesson, you've seen examples of how they can be used to abort execution under certain conditions.
-You've also learned that they have separate scope and cannot be used to modify variables within the function they modify.
+You've also learned that they have separate scopes and cannot be used to modify variables within the function they modify.

 [one provided by OpenZeppelin]: https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Ownable.sol